-Here is the trouble with America’s jingos, warhawks, drum-beaters, glory hounds and idealists:
+Here is the trouble with America’s jingos, warhawks, drum-beaters, glory hounds, world-improvers and idealists:

 They are not patriotic.

-Do they not cry tears red, white and blue?
+A jolting, nearly scandalous claim, it is true.
+Do these Americans not cry tears red, white and blue?

-Do they not howl about American “greatness”… American “exceptionalism”… the shining city atop the hill?
+Do they not yell about American “greatness”… American “exceptionalism”… the “shining city” atop the hill?

-That is the surprising case we haul before the jury today.
+That is the curious case we haul before the jury today.

-Yes, we are stepping away from our normal beat… and reflecting upon the virtue of patriotism.
+Yes, we are stepping away from our normal beat of manna and markets… and reflecting upon the virtue of patriotism.

-(We first bow before the shade of late writer Joseph Sobran, upon whose insights we rely today.)
+(We first doff our cap to the late writer Joseph Sobran, upon whose insights we rely today).